 If you are looking to treat your BPH symptoms without risky surgery, then a pharmaceutical solution is worth exploring.
-Your individual prostate treatment plan will be one of the most important decisions that you will ever make.
+Your prostate treatment plan will be one of the most important decisions that you will ever make.
 This decision will impact your overall health and quality of life for years to come.
 It is important to know all of your options before you start.
 Let’s see if BPH medications are the right solution for you.

-BPH medications have been used for decades to address the benign prostatic hyperplasia symptoms (BPH).
-Each class of drugs approaches the issue from a different angle and has its own unique health benefits and side effects.
+BPH medications have been used for decades to address benign prostatic hyperplasia symptoms (BPH).
+Each class of drugs approaches the issue from a different angle and has its unique health benefits and side effects.
 Each class of drugs will also react differently with other medications and health conditions.
 This is an issue where expert guidance is critical to your future health.

 Here are some of the most common classes of BPH medications that you may be considering.

 Alpha blockers are a class of BPH medications that work to relax the prostate muscles.
 They address one of the most common symptoms that BPH causes, the irregular flow of urine.
 They may also reduce the risk of urinary tract infections and other related symptoms of an enlarged prostate.
 Alpha Blockers do not shrink the prostate nor do they address the underlying issues that lead to an enlarged prostate.

 Common generic and brand names for this drug class include:

 These BPH medications work fast to address symptoms, but they are not without risk.
 These drugs work by lowering blood pressure and may contribute to dizziness, headaches, weakness, and other side effects.
 In addition, they may result in sexual performance issues, including difficulty ejaculating.